lgirma/boost-forms/boost-web-forms/README.md

 ## Configuring the Form

-While the library includes good set of defaults, the form can be configured as one likes.
+While the library includes good set of defaults, the form can be configured as needed.

-For example, to make the form readonly and hide all labels, use:
+For example, to make the form read-only and hide all labels, use:

 ```javascript
 const formConfig = createFormConfig(forObj, {